3 Reasons You Need to Think Beyond Anti-Theft Devices for Retail Security

 Leveraging Video Surveillance for Comprehensive Retail Security

-Smart Installation: Deploying IP Cameras and Cloud-Based Solutions
+Smart Installation: Deploying IP Cameras and Cloud-Based Security Solutions

 It is easier than ever to add cameras almost anywhere with minimum disruption, even in existing buildings.
+The latest retail security devices include IP cameras that can be installed with minimal disruption, even in existing stores.
+These cameras connect to your network and provide cloud-based storage, meaning you can monitor your store from anywhere at any time.
 IP cameras run on your local area network just like any other type of network device, and don’t need any additional cabling.
 You can even free yourself from managing local video storage through a cloud-based solution that gives you access to your cameras at any time no matter where you are.

 It’s no longer necessary to have someone monitoring video footage live to identify crime.
 By adding in a layer of analysis or data from other systems like inventory control, your video surveillance system can help you manage shoplifting, internal theft, and shrinkage in real-time.
 Let’s look at each one.

-An emerging generation of technology actually helps stores to identify behavior that might be indicative of intent to steal.
+Advanced anti-theft systems now include predictive technology that helps stores identify behaviors that could indicate intent to steal.
 A typical application is in areas with high-value inventory.
 By looking at factors like dwell time, gestures and movements, and eye motion, the software flags individuals for review and alerts store staff to investigate.

 Detecting Employee Theft with Data-Driven Insights

 Like much crime, employee theft isn’t really random.
 It’s more likely to happen where the conditions make it possible – in other words when people believe they can get away with it.
 Predictive technology can help organizations identify which stores are at most risk.
-By looking at a range of performance indicators – revenue, profitability, staff turnover, etc. – and comparing it to averages, it’s possible to identify outlets that may be a problem.
+By integrating your retail security system with data analytics, you can detect patterns that might indicate an internal theft problem.
+This approach uses performance indicators like revenue, staff turnover, and more to highlight retail stores at high risk.

-Pinpointing Shrinkage Sources with Video and Inventory Analytics
+Pinpointing Shrinkage Sources with Video Surveillance and Inventory Analytics

-Shrinkage can be due to several factors.
+Retail shrinkage can be due to several factors.
 It might be direct employee theft, or it could be outside service providers like delivery companies.
 But there is one source of truth, and that’s the inventory management system.
-If there’s a discrepancy between expected and actual inventory, retail organizations can check their video systems for clues about where to begin investigations
+If there’s a discrepancy between expected and actual inventory, retail organizations can check their video systems for clues about where to begin investigations.
+By integrating your anti theft devices for retail with your inventory management systems, you can identify discrepancies and use video surveillance to investigate.

 Building a Culture of Accountability with Advanced Technology